Review upcoming application deadlines, program start dates and application requirements.

 For professionals seeking to either advance within or transition to a career in the field of accounting, the Martin J. Whitman School of Management offers a Master of Science in Professional Accounting degree in this flexible online format.
-The online program features the same curriculum as Whitman’s on-campus accounting program, from which alumni have gone on to work at some of the top accounting firms in the nation, including Deloitte, Ernst & Young, and PWC.
+The online program features the same content as Whitman’s on-campus accounting program, from which alumni have gone on to work at some of the top accounting firms in the nation, including Deloitte, Ernst & Young, KPMG, RSM, and PWC.

-While this schedule is only an example of a possible course arrangement, it should serve as a useful guide when exploring the Accounting@Syracuse experience:
+While the schedules below are only samples of possible course arrangements, they should serve as a useful guide when exploring the Accounting@Syracuse experience:

-A student’s customized course plan within a sequence of study will be determined after an admissions decision has been rendered.
-The sooner an application is received, the sooner an appropriate number of required credits and sequence can be determined by admissions.
+A student’s customized course plan for the foundational program will be determined after an admissions decision has been rendered.
+The sooner an application is received, the sooner an appropriate number of required credits can be determined by admissions.